Near-One/near-plugins/docs/migrations/pausable-separate-roles.md

 This guide explains how to migrate your code to use the new `pause_roles` and `unpause_roles` attributes instead of the consolidated `manager_roles` attribute in the Pausable plugin.

+## Important Warning About Role Enums

+When using `#[derive(AccessControlRole)]`, **never remove existing variants or add new variants in the middle of the enum**.
+The order of variants is critical because:

+1. Each variant is mapped to specific bit positions in the permissions bitflags
+2. Removing or reordering variants will cause existing permissions to be mapped incorrectly
+3. This can result in accounts unintentionally gaining or losing access to features

+**Always add new variants at the end of the enum to preserve existing permission mappings.**

 ## Changes Required

 ### Before